chaspi/batch-convert/README.md

 '_big' and 1200px height.
 The width will be changed depending on the ratio.
 By default the output format is jpg with a quality of 100.

-### Possible Input Options
+### Possible Options

     {
-        'height': [in pixel]
+        'height': [in pixel]                             // Image height
-        'width': [in pixel]
+        'width': [in pixel]                              // Image width
-        'postfix': [allowed fs characters]
+        'postfix': [allowed fs characters]               // Postfix for the file name e.g. image.jpg + '_small' = image_small.jpg
-        'quality': [0-100], default = 100
-        'format': [jpg, png, gif, ..., default = 'jpg' }
+        'quality': [0-100], default = 100                // The quality of the image if a compression is used 'format': [jpg, png, gif, ..., default = 'jpg'   // The format of the image }

 ### Supported Formats
 This library uses GraphicsMagick for conversion.
-Check http://www.graphicsmagick.org/formats.html] to see which import and export formats are supported
+Check http://www.graphicsmagick.org/formats.html to see which import and export formats are supported.

 ## Tests